EnriqueAnguianoVara/EnriqueAnguianoVara/README.md

 ---

-<h2 align='center'>Since I was a child, I always want to be an "inventor" as my profession in the future.
+<h5 align='center'><i>"Since I was a child, I always want to be an "inventor" as my profession in the future.
 The ability to create new things from scratch always fascinates me.
-Now, I know that the nearest thing to a inventor this days is being a reseacher</h2>
-<h3 quote align='center'>Since I was a child, I always want to be an "inventor" as my profession in the future.
-The ability to create new things from scratch always fascinates me.
-Now, I know that the nearest thing to a inventor this days is being a reseacher</h3 quote>
+Now, I know that the nearest thing to a inventor this days is being a reseacher"</i></h5>

 ---